 </tasks>

-Original task is the first, and than go parents, one after another, till the root parent task.
+List of XML/JSON representations for the given task and its parents.
+Original list item is the first, and than go parents, one after another, till the root parent task.

 <tasks>